-As you can see it is possible to set dates to these tasks.
+As you can see it is possible to set dates for these tasks.
 However, unless you can be very specific with all of the dates for the tasks, the overall goal may be hard to set an exact date for.

 Go through each of your life plan goals.
 Write out all the tasks you can think of that need to happen in order for you to reach that goal.
 If you can set dates, by all means, do so, but don’t fret over the dates right now.
 Just make a plan.

-What to do with Your Life Plan
+What to Do with Your Life Plan

 Okay, you have a set of goals and the steps that need to take place in order to accomplish them.
 But now what?